 More of an Alfar, Kvasir is among the exalted dead, and his ancestral memory is sometimes invoked in North pagan ceremony.
 Spiritual work with him is likely to involve Óðin.

-Kvasir perhaps can be thought of as a different, distinct side of Óðin, like Frigga and her handmaids.
+Kvasir perhaps can be thought of as a different, distinct side of Óðin, like Frigg and her handmaids.
 Skaldic tradition holds that skalds began poetry sessions by referencing how the All-Father initiated them by giving them a sip of Óðrerir to drink.
 There’s no evidence that there was a cult dedicated specifically to Kvasir, but consumption of an alcoholic beverage in which he symbolically resided may indeed have been a part of skaldic initiations.
 As the god of ritual drink-sharing, Kvasir is sometimes called upon to help with sumbel or ritual toasting.
-He can be thought of the sacred present during a sumbel or blót, and called upon to help them go well.
+During a sumbel or blót, he can be called upon to help them go well.

 Poetry and metaphor are the language of the divine, capable of describing the immortal and incomprehensible in human language.
 It is the medium through which the spiritual teachings of the North were passed on. Óðrerir means “Stirrer of Inspiration” or “Wod-stirrer.“ Wod is the spark of passion or creative drive within you, which manifests whenever you feel the urge to jump in and give yourself whole-heartedly to an activity.
 It shows up both in artistic inspiration, berserker frenzy, and sexual passion.